The myth of 1 g/lb: Optimal protein intake for bodybuilders

 • Supplement companies have an obvious financial incentive to make you want to believe you need more protein than you really do.
 There are actually several industry-sponsored studies showing absolutely miraculous benefits of consuming more protein (see for example the studies by Cribb).

 • People can’t be bothered with decimals and just round up to the nearest convenient integer, which so happens to be an easy to remember 1.

 On a final note, there’s nothing inherently wrong or unhealthy about consuming more protein than your body can use to build muscle.
 The excess will simply be used as energy.
 However, protein sources tend to be expensive compared to other energy sources and variety generally beats monotony with regards to your health, so satiety and food preferences are the only reasons I can think of why somebody would want to over-consume protein.

-• There is normally no advantage to consuming more than 0.82g/lb (1.8g/kg) of protein per day to preserve or build muscle for natural trainees.
+There is normally no advantage to consuming more protein than 0.82g/lb (1.8g/kg) of total bodyweight per day to preserve or build muscle for natural trainees.
 This already includes a mark-up, since most research finds no more benefits after 0.64g/lb.